rudyrooman/Startlists-Qualification-Heats/README.md

 Solution:
 World Ranking is used to rank athletes.
 Rank 1,2,3 are allocated to different heats.
-( and this is repeated for rank 4,5,6,...)
+Repeat for rank 4,5,6,...7,8,9,...
-Google OR Tools are used to solve.
+Google OR Tools solver is used to find solution that meets all constraints.
+Randomness is ensured by fixing random runners to heat 1,2,3.

 Usage:
 Update entries.xlsx